 - Sentosa Island is known as Singapore’s Playground.
 Despite the carefree nickname, Sentosa still has the same uptight rules as mainland Singapore.
 Stiff fines are enforced for infractions that include chewing gum, jaywalking, and spitting.

-The 7 Best Luxury Hotels on Sentosa Island
+The 7 Best Hotels in Sentosa

-A former British colonial army base, overlooking the family favorite Palawan Beach, the Capella houses three pools (main, kids’, and lap pools), a luxurious spa, and some of the finest restaurants on the island.
+A former British colonial army base, overlooking the family favorite Palawan Beach, the Capella has three pools (main, kids’, and lap pools), a luxurious spa, and some of the finest restaurants on the island.
 Personal Assistants work closely with each guest to customize the details of their stay.
 A variety of spectacular accommodations are available, including spacious rooms, suites, villas, and manors.
 Ideal for families or large groups, the hotel’s suites and manors are available with up to three bedrooms, while manors and villas all include private plunge or lap pools.
 This hotel is close to the Palawan Amphitheatre and both of the islands golf courses.

 Hotel phone: +65 6377 8888

-The only beachfront resort in Sentosa, the Shangri-La features an enormous pool with waterslides, the largest kids’ club on the island, and many more amenities making it perfect for families.
-For couples’ getaways, the resort hosts an adults-only floor, adults’ pool area, and an unforgettable spa with couples’ suites and Singaporean-style holistic treatments.
+The only beachfront resort in Sentosa, the Shangri-La features an enormous pool with waterslides, the largest kids’ club on the island, and many more amenities that make it perfect for families.
+For couples’ getaways, the resort hosts an adults-only floor, adults-only pool area, and an unforgettable spa with couples’ suites and Singaporean-style holistic treatments.
 All rooms and suites come with balconies and views of the sea, gardens, or rainforest.
 This is the westernmost resort on the island, right in between Fort Siloso and Siloso Point cable car station.

 Hotel phone: +65 6275 0100